Mustang - Kingdom on the Edge

 Ride on horseback through breathtaking terrain north of the Annapurna Himalaya, above snow peaks.
 Mustang is known as the Grand Canyon of the Himalayas for its fantastic geology revealing the creation drama of these youngest mountains on the planet.
 It is one of Nepal’s most mysterious and least known kingdoms.
 We will be riding on trade routes that once linked Tibet and India, traversed by pilgrims, Buddhist saints, traders and Tibetan freedom fighters alike.
 An ancient Buddhist kingdom on the edge of borders and change, we traverse through Mustang’s frontier kingdom filled with cave city complexes and cave hermitages dotting the landscape and some of the finest mural art paintings in the region, belying its rich past, stopping in oasis-like villages surviving on glacial silt fields that have been tilled for over a millennia.
 Discover how the people of Mustang have adapted and must continue to adapt to this wild landscape in this climate change hotspot they and their ancestors have called home for over a millennia.
 We will also experience Tiji festival.
 Tiji consists of three-day of Tibetan rituals.
 The Tiji centers around a myth, which tells of a deity named Dorje Jono who must battle against his demon father to save the Kingdom of Mustang from destruction….
 Tiji comes from the word “ten che” meaning the hope of Buddha Dharma prevailing in all worlds and is effectively a spring renewal festival.

-This trip is strenuous--need to be in good physical shape and not for those with fear of heights on narrow trails.
+This trip can be challenging--need to be in good physical shape.
 Suitable for any energetic walker, horse rider, adventurer looking for a challenge.
 Does not require any previous trekking, mountaineering or horse riding experience, although daily jogging or walking exercise is necessary and you need to be in good physical condition able to walk 5-6 hours daily at high altitude in steep terrain.

 • Horse riding through deepest gorge in the Himalaya